-How and why are the Bar Numbers Relevant?
+How and Why Are The Bar Numbers Relevant?

-- A 15 bar espresso machine can at most, force heated water through coffee at 15x the present atmospheric pressure of earth.
+- A 15 bar espresso machine can at most, force heated water through coffee at 15x the present atmospheric pressure of the earth.

-- A 20 bar espresso machine should technically be capable of forcing heated water through coffee at and up to 20x the present atmospheric pressure of earth.
+- A 20 bar espresso machine should technically be capable of forcing heated water through coffee at and up to 20x the present atmospheric pressure of the earth.

 As previously mentioned, 1 bar indicates the approximated atmospheric pressure of earth at an elevation of 111 meters and a temperature of 59° Fahrenheit.

-The pressure capacity of a coffee machine is important because it can play a big role in determining how strong, bitter, or mild your brew will turn out to be.
+The pressure capacity of a coffee brewer is important because it can play a big role in determining how strong, bitter, or mild your brew will turn out to be.
 We should note that the strength of any brew is not only determined by the espresso machine’s pressurizing capabilities, but it is certainly one of the major influencing factors.
 From the water temperature to the bean’s origins, it all matters in varying degrees.
 Next, we will go into details regarding how the water pressure affects your brew.

 Is there a Perfect Bar Count for Making Espresso?